-Gastroenteritis is an infection that can cause vomiting, diarrhoea, nausea, stomach pains, fevers, headaches and loss of appetite.
-Learn more about it here.
+Gastroenteritis is an infection that can cause vomiting, diarrhoea, nausea, stomach pains, fever, headaches and loss of appetite.
+Learn more here.

 Gastritis is when the stomach become inflamed.
 It can lead to nausea, stomach pain and vomiting.
 Read about its causes, symptoms and treatments.

 People who have acute pancreatitis have sudden, severe upper abdominal pain, often spreading through to the back, and often eased by leaning forward.
 They may also have nausea, vomiting, fevers, sweats and have a tender abdomen.
 They need treatment in hospital.